nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 == Screenshots ==

-1. Sidebar UI improvement
+1. Enhanced Sidebar UI
-2. Editor Navbar
+2. Editor Navigation Bar
-3. Add Element panel
+3. Add Element Panel
-4. Edit Form panel
+4. Edit Form Panel
-5. Page Settings panel
+5. Page Settings Panel
-6. Page Structure panel
+6. Page Structure Panel
-7. Sidebar on the right side
+7. Sidebar on the Right
-8. Plugin's settings page
+8. Plugin Settings Page

 == Frequently Asked Questions ==

-= How do I use this plugin? =
+= How do I activate the sidebar? =

-To use the plugin, you just need to activate it.
-And edit any post/page with the WPBakery Page Builder.
+Simply activate the plugin and edit any post/page using WPBakery Page Builder’s Frontend Editor.

-= Where do I see the sidebar? =
+= Where does the sidebar appear? =

-The navigation bar will be displayed as a sidebar on the left side of the screen in the WPBakery Page Builder's Frontend Editor.
+By default, the sidebar appears on the left side of the WPBakery Page Builder interface.
+You can change it to the right in the settings.

-= Can I change sidebar position? =
+= Can I customize the sidebar? =

-Yes, you can change the sidebar position to the right in the plugin settings.
+Yes!
+The settings page allows you to tweak sidebar positioning, spacing, and visibility preferences.

-= Where can I find the plugin settings? =
+= Where do I find the plugin settings? =

-The plugin settings can be found under Settings > Sidebar for WPBakery in the WordPress dashboard.
+Navigate to **Settings > Sidebar for WPBakery Page Builder** in your WordPress dashboard.

 = How do I disable the sidebar? =

-To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.
+Deactivate the plugin via the WordPress **Plugins** page.

 == Changelog ==